pascal-tm/back-end-api-development/README.md

 ## Updating to the newest version of the course

-  - To update your local version of the course
+  - To update the local version of the course

     1. Using your CLI, navigate to the folder where the course is located

        ````